The Cooling of Massive White Dwarfs from Gaia EDR3: Abstract

 \section{Abstract}

-We determine the distribution of cooling ages of massive \textit{Gaia} EDR3 white dwarfs within 200~pc and with mass in the range $0.95 - 1.25 ~M_\odot$, identified with over 90\% probability in the \citet{GentileFusillo2021} catalogue.
+We determine the distribution of cooling ages of massive \textit{Gaia} EDR3 white dwarfs identified with over 90\% probability within 200~pc and with mass in the range $0.95 - 1.25 ~M_\odot$.
 Using three sets of publicly available models, we consider sub-samples of these white dwarfs sorted into three equally spaced mass bins.
-Under the assumption of a constant white dwarf formation rate, we find an excess of white dwarfs along the Q branch and below it, corresponding to stars that are in the process of freezing and those that are completely frozen.
-We compare the cooling age distributions for each of these bins to the recently determined time-varying star formation rate of \textit{Gaia} DR2 main sequence stars \citep{Mor2019}.
+Under the assumption of a constant white dwarf formation rate, we find an excess of white dwarfs both along the Q branch and below it, corresponding respectively to stars that are in the process of freezing and those that are completely frozen.
+We compare the cooling age distributions for each of these bins to the recently determined time-varying star formation rate of \textit{Gaia} DR2 main sequence stars.
 For white dwarfs in the two lightest mass bins, spanning the mass range $0.95-1.15~M_\odot$, we find that the cumulative cooling age distribution is statistically consistent with the expectation from the star formation rate.
-For white dwarfs in the heaviest mass bin, $1.15-1.25~M_\odot$, we find that their cumulative distribution is inconsistent with the star formation rate for all of the models considered; instead, their cooling ages follow an approximately uniform distribution, as expected if mergers contribute a significant fraction of the most massive white dwarfs.
+For white dwarfs in the heaviest mass bin, $1.15-1.25~M_\odot$, we find that their cumulative distribution is inconsistent with the star formation rate for all of the models considered; instead, we find that their cooling age distribution is well fitted by a linear combination of the distribution expected for single stellar evolution products and the distribution expected for double white dwarf merger products when approximately $40-50\%$ of the $1.15-1.25~M_\odot$ white dwarfs that formed over the past 4 Gyr are produced through double white dwarf mergers.